 Monitoring and Improving Performance as Your App Grows

 When your app is live and handling large datasets, keeping an eye on its performance is key.
 Regular monitoring ensures your app runs smoothly, even as it scales.
 The aim?
 Keep response times under two seconds and error rates below 1%, whether your database holds thousands or millions of records.
-To achieve this, techniques like optimizing your no-code app performance through caching and lazy loading can help minimize load times and maintain a seamless user experience.
+Techniques like optimizing your app performance through caching and lazy loading can help minimize load times and maintain a seamless user experience.

 Use Caching and Lazy Loading